Everything You Need to Know About Uber Eats In 2026

 2021 – Uber Eats expanded into alcohol delivery in select regions and began testing robotic and drone delivery.

-Current State – Uber Eats now operates in over 11,000 cities across 30 countries.
-As per the latest yearly data available, Uber Eats generated $12.1 billion in revenue in 2023, an 11% year-on-year increase.
+Current State Uber Eats now operates in over 11,500 cities across over 45 countries.
+As per the latest yearly data available, Uber Eats generated about $13.5 billion in revenue in the third quarter of 2025, an 20% year-on-year increase.

 Uber Eats Business Model (Explained Easily)